kaustavha/gravity-interview/README.md

     - post handler from fakeiot data generator
     - database & orm for storing fakeiot data
     - edge case/bad data handling from fakeiot generator
+    - figure out proper use of bearer tokens and CA certs for fakeiot
     -  1 unit test